 Temporal rules do not currently work in a clustered environment.
 This is because correlation between events occurs in working memory, which is not shared across servers.
 Therefore for the correlation to work, all relevant events must be received by a single server.

 4.2.2.
-JPA Event Processor
+MVEL Event Processor

-A JPA based Event Processor implementation (org.overlord.rtgov.ep.jpa.JPAEventProcessor) enables events to be persisted.
+A MVEL based Event Processor implementation (org.overlord.rtgov.epn.mvel.MVELEventProcessor) enables events to be processed by a MVEL script.
 This implementation defines the following additional fields: